Demographic history of the United States: South

 The main feature of the economy in Virginia, Maryland and South Carolina was large plantations growing staples for export, especially tobacco and rice.
 Outside the plantations, land was farmed by independent farmers who rented from the proprietors, or (most often) owned it outright.
 They emphasized subsistence farming to grow food for their large families.
 Many of the Irish immigrants specialized in making rye whiskey, which they sold to obtain cash.
 In Maryland, by 1700 there were about 25,000 people and by 1750 that had grown more than 5 times to 130,000.
 By 1755, about 40% of Maryland's population was black.

 Frontier

 From 1717 to 1775 the western frontier was populated primarily by Presbyterian settlers who migrated from Scotland and Ireland.
 Frontier settlers initially landed in Philadelphia or Baltimore before migrating to the western frontier for the cheaper land.

 Natural growth

 All the colonies grew mostly by natural growth, with foreign born populations rarely exceeding 10%.
 The last significant colonies to be settled mainly by immigrants were Pennsylvania in the early 18th century and Georgia and the Borderlands in the late 18th century, as internal migration (not immigration) continued to provide nearly all the settlers for each new colony or state.
-This pattern would continue throughout U.S. history.
+This pattern would continue throughout US history.
 The extent of colonial settlements by 1800 is shown by this map from the University of Texas map collection.